gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/human_reproduction.md

     d.
 Both A and R are false

-14. A – In human male, testes are extra abdominal and lie in scrotal sacs.
+14.A – In human male, testes are extra abdominal and lie in scrotal sacs.

 R – Scrotum acts as thermoregulator and keeps temperature lower by 2oC for normal sperm production .

 (a) A and R are true, R is the correct explanation of A

-15. A – Ovulation is the release of ovum from the Graafian follicle.
+15.A – Ovulation is the release of ovum from the Graafian follicle.

 R – It occurs during the follicular phase of the menstrual cycle.

 (c) A is true, R is false

-16. A – Head of the sperm consists of acrosome and mitochondria.
+16.A – Head of the sperm consists of acrosome and mitochondria.

 R – Acrosome contains spiral rows of mitochondria.

 (d) Both A and R are false

-17. Mention the differences between spermiogenesis and spermatogenesis.
+17.Mention the differences between spermiogenesis and spermatogenesis.

-18. At what stage of development are the gametes formed in new born male and female?
+18.At what stage of development are the gametes formed in new born male and female?

-19. Expand the acronyms
+19.Expand the acronyms

     a.
 FSH